By Mark D. Rego, MD

 The larger point is not to judge the people we feel judged by.
 They are likely well-meaning, but not fully aware of how the existence of mental illness affects them.
 Lived experience is too important to waste if people are not interested.
 But if you sense a good intention, some concern or even a spark of interest, open the door.
 Inform them that you and your clinician can make decisions about your treatment.
 In the meantime, if they’d like, you can tell them your experience.

-Dr. Mark D. Rego is a psychiatrist with 30 years of experience in general practice.
-His focus was on special groups, such as those resistant to standard treatment, the elderly, people with developmental disabilities and the medically ill.
-He also teaches psychiatry at Yale and is writing a book about the effects of modern life on mental illness.
+Dr. Mark D. Rego is a psychiatrist with 30 years of experience in.
+He spent 25 years in practice.
+He is now doing his own research, teaching psychiatry at Yale and is writing a book about the effects of modern life on mental illness.
+His website is markdregomd.com

 We’re always accepting submissions to the NAMI Blog!
 We feature the latest research, stories of recovery, ways to end stigma and strategies for living well with mental illness.
 Most importantly: We feature your voices.